LibreWar/librealt/README.md

 contributing

-we welcome help! you can:
+we welcome contributions in any form:

-add new apps to the database
+add new apps or update the database

 fix bugs or improve scanning

-update documentation or translations
+enhance documentation or translations

-how to contribute:
+workflow:

-1. fork the repo
+1. fork the repository

 2. create a branch